 Just as the process of software development, the phase of software testing is also based on a specific methodology.
 Various combinations of principles, ideas, methods, and concepts that help you during the working process is what we have in mind when using this term.
-Nowadays, there are dozens of software testing methodologies each with different start points, duration of execution, and methods that are used in each step.
+Nowadays, there are dozens types of software testing methodologies each with different start points, duration of execution, and methods that are used in each step.
 Choosing the proper one can be a harsh experience.

 Waterfall Model (Linear Sequential Life Cycle Model)